 Our Citron Research review takes a look at the impact they have on stock trading.
 They’ve been around for 14 years.
-Their newsletter and stock commentary has been popular amongst traders.
-As a research company and hedge fund they were in the news recently because of GameStop.
+Their newsletter and stock commentary have been popular amongst traders.
+As a research company and hedge fund, they were in the news recently because of GameStop.
 Their shorts of $GME and the fallout from that have become legendary.

 Table of Contents

 - How Does Citron Research Work?

 - Citron Research Stock Price and Symbol: Are They Publicly Traded?

 Citron Research Review Introduction

 Before 2021, we wouldn’t have been looking for a Citron Research review.
 After what happened in January, Citron wasn’t on anyone’s radar.
 Then GameStop happened.
 Before that, they were a well-respected and reliable company.
 Are they still that?
 Yes.
 They were shorting $GME based on fundamental analysis, which is reliable.
 But things happened.
 And now opinions have potentially changed.

 “Let’s storm site B,” screamed a player after the team moved towards A. On spotting enemy players on the site, shooting and subterfuge began.

 When the dust settled, the first team had successfully won the round.
 Both teams congratulated one another and began the next round immediately.
 The surprising part was that none of the players were even in the room together, connected over the internet and coordinating quick responses in rapid time.